jonmost/jonmost.github.io/community/index.md

 <p>
 <dl>
   <h2>DITAP Chat</h2>
-  <dd><a href="https://www.quora.com/topic/Digital-Service-Acquisition" target="_blank">DITAP Chat</a> is the Digital IT Acquisition Professional platform on Stack Exchange that is open to discuss any questions that arise along the journey to improve the Federal Acquisition of Digital Services.
+  <dd><a href="http://area51.stackexchange.com/proposals/95077/digital-service-acquisitions?referrer=iNHbk2AgvcNzGkfgmq2BHw2" target="_blank">DITAP Chat</a> is the Digital IT Acquisition Professional platform on Stack Exchange that is open to discuss any questions that arise along the journey to improve the Federal Acquisition of Digital Services.
+It is still in the building phase, so help support the community by following and contributing to the dicussion!
     <dl>
       <dt></dt>
     </dl>